-Executive Summary
+Summary

+I begin in Flavia Domitilla’s world.
 In my book, The Two Gospels of Mark: Performance and Text, I proposed that Flavia Domitilla produced a play that was privately performed for Mark’s Roman congregation.
 Flavia and her husband Titus Flavius Clemens were honored during the performance of the play.
 It was likely followed by a grand dinner.
 The audience for the performance was Mark’s congregants.
 I did not speculate about why Flavia produced the play.

 Did Flavia Domitilla Judaize, that is, participate in the congregation’s worship, or identify as a sympathetic believer?
 No. Flavia Domitilla was a niece of the current Emperor Domitian and the mother of young sons whom Domitian had designated (or would designate soon) as his successors.
 Flavia had to be as circumspect as “Caesar’s wife.”
 I see her donation of catacombs as much like the patronage of respectable social organizations by members of the British royal family.
-Flavia approved of but did not participate in Judean worship.
+Flavia approved of but did not participate in (decorous) Judean worship.

-Mark’s anointing woman led to Flavia Domitilla
+Mark’s anointing woman led me to Flavia Domitilla

 In my book I asserted that Mark wrote a play that was performed.
 I analyzed the play, and reconstructed some of the performance.